uetchy/prelude.js/README.md

 ### How to preload CSS background-image

-Naz will automatically preloaded with a tag without special action.
+Precondition will automatically preloaded with a tag without special action.
-(if you not want to be added automatically, you should set `smart_naz: false` to option)
+(if you not want to be added automatically, you should set `smart_precondition: false` to option)

 	<img src="hoge" />
 	<audio src="hoge" />